Ensembl/ensembl-variation/README.md

 ## Download
-To clone the Ensembl Regulation API, use the following command:
+To clone the Ensembl Variation API, use the following command:

 ```
 git clone https://github.com/Ensembl/ensembl-variation.git
 ```

 ## API requirements
-In order to use the Regulation API, an installation of the same version of the Ensembl-core API is mandatory.
+In order to use the Ensembl Variation API, an installation of the same version of the "Ensembl Core" API is mandatory.
 A guide for installing all Ensembl APIs and their respective prerequisites is available here: http://www.ensembl.org/info/docs/api/api_installation.html

 ## API tutorial